Saoaek/SQL/Netflix/READEME.md

 - Movies with a TV-MA rating tend to have varied durations, while TV shows have more consistent seasonal durations.

 ## Conclusions
-This analysis sheds light on Netflix's evolving content strategy and its focus areas.
-The shift towards movies, particularly with TV-MA ratings, indicates a strategic direction aimed at catering to a specific audience demographic.
-The insights gleaned from this analysis can inform content producers and marketers alike.
+This analysis highlights the evolving content strategy of Netflix and its focus areas.
+The noticeable shift towards movies, especially those with TV-MA ratings, suggests a strategic move to target a specific audience demographic.
+The insights derived from this analysis are valuable for content producers and marketers.